Categories

 Strangely, they refer to themselves as BTCexo here rather than as BTCz.

-Also, they mention that domain – Hubc.org – we saw earlier which used to redirect to 722l.com.
+Also, they mention the domain – Hubc.org – which we saw earlier and used to redirect to 722l.com.

-According to another article, BTCz has also launched a cloud mining machine called “Lock-up Mining”.
-The subscription price is between 5,000 to 500,000 USDT and the mining duration is 30 days.
+According to another article, BTCz has also launched a “Lock-up Mining” cloud mining machine.
+The subscription price is 5,000 to 500,000 USDT, and the mining duration is 30 days.
 The cloud mining machine allegedly generates USDT daily, which is issued to the account daily.

-On their Legal Statement document, they write “The purpose of this website is to provide professional international trading platform and financial products for the global digital asset enthusiasts and investors as far as possible without violating the relevant laws and regulations of Singapore.”
+Their Legal Statement document states, “The purpose of this website is to provide a professional international trading platform and financial products for the global digital asset enthusiasts and investors as far as possible without violating the relevant laws and regulations of Singapore.”

 Could they be located in Singapore?

-Overall, this brief 722l scam review suggests that even if they are not a full fledged scam, they should probably not be trusted since they do not disclose any information about the company or the people behind it and the website contains many errors and problems that you would not expect to see in a legitimate website.
+Overall, this brief 722l scam review suggests that even if they are not full-fledged scam, they should probably not be trusted since they do not disclose any information about the company or the people behind it.
+The website contains many errors and problems you would not expect to see on a legitimate website.

 We turn now to BTCexo and try to look for BTCexo reviews or any information about it.